 What happens next?
 Once the actual incident response stage is over, it's time to ask questions:

-The mapping system makes it possible to check other parts of the IT system for known vulnerabilities, and patch them if necessary.
+The mapping system makes it possible to check other parts of the IS for known vulnerabilities, and patch them if necessary.

 Would you like to map your attack surface to save time during an incident response phase?
-Contact the OverSOC team.
+Contact the OverSOC teams.